ameykelkar/mcp-server-tutorial/README.md

-# MCP Server Tutorial 🚀
+## MCP Server Tutorial 🚀

-A tutorial project demonstrating how to build a Model Context Protocol (MCP) server using FastMCP.
-This server provides password-related tools for generating and evaluating password strength.
+A tutorial project demonstrating how to build Model Context Protocol (MCP) servers using FastMCP.
+This repo contains three example servers:

+- Demo password tools (`server.py`)
+- Employee API tools via a REST backend (`server_api.py`)
+- OpenAPI-generated tools for the Petstore API (`server_openapi.py`)

 ## What is MCP?

 The Model Context Protocol (MCP) is a standard that enables AI assistants to securely connect to external data sources and tools.
-This tutorial shows how to create your own MCP server that AI assistants can use to extend their capabilities.
+These examples show different ways to build MCP servers that assistants can use.

-## Features

-This MCP server provides two main tools:

-- **🔐 Password Generation**: Create secure random passwords with customizable length and character sets
-- **📊 Password Scoring**: Evaluate password strength with detailed feedback and security recommendations

 ## Prerequisites

 - Python 3.13 or higher
-- [uv](https://docs.astral.sh/uv/) package manager (recommended) or pip
+- `uv` package manager (recommended) or pip

 ## Installation

-### Using uv (Recommended)
+### Using uv (recommended)

 1. Clone the repository:
 ```bash